tanfonto/storx/README.md

 *   RxJS compatible, meaning you can plug it into your streams right away;

-*   functional, statically typed codebase;
+*   Light-functional, statically typed codebase;

 ### Installation